Futures Experience

 The Schöneweide Future Oracle

-The Future Oracle is an interactive station that invites visitors to question their own relationship to the future.
-It holds up a mirror to how we deal with the inevitable uncertainty of what’s to come, and explains futures research with humor.
-It has been deployed at the Zukünfte Festival Biennale Futura in Schöneweide, at an innovation congress for the chemical industry, and at the German Congress for Health Services Research.
+The Future Oracle is an interactive station that invites visitors – with a wink - to question their own relationship to the future.
+It holds up a mirror to how we deal with the inevitable uncertainty of what's to come, and explains futures studies with humor.
+It has been deployed at the Zukünfte Festival Biennale Futura in Schöneweide, at an innovation congress for the chemical industry, and at the Deutscher Kongress für Versorgungsforschung (DKVF).

 What assumptions are quietly steering your strategy?